The Importance of Vision and Leadership

 If you don’t read anything in this article, you must read this:

 At the end of practice, the day before the big game, Coach Vagnetti had us all lie down on the court.
 With our backs to the floor, he told us to close our eyes.
 He told us to envision 3 seconds left, we’re down by 1 and we make the game winning shot.
 I got the image in my mind.
 I was nowhere else but in the game winning moment.
 I believed it could happen.
-He gave us a vision.
+He gave us a vision and taught us the secret of visualization.

 It’s now game day, I don’t remember the score with 14 seconds left, but I do remember we were down by 3 points.
 Lena passed me the ball at the foul line and I threw up a shot that bounced around the rim and went in.
 Down by 1 with 9 seconds left.